ZetCode

 Close #f

-We first create a file with 10 records.
+We first create a file with 10 fixed-length records (10 bytes each).
 Then we reopen it and read the records in reverse order by calculating their positions.
-Each record is 9 bytes long (including newline), so we multiply the index by 9.
+Using fixed-length records is essential for reliable random access; variable-length text records cannot be reliably positioned with simple arithmetic.

 Seek with Large Files

-Seek can handle large files by using Long or Integer64 positions.
+Seek can handle large files by using Long positions.

 seek_large.bas